 Scholarships and Bursaries

-Financial aid is available through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.
+In addition, financial aid is available through a variety of other scholarships, bursaries, government programs and Indigenous-specific scholarships and awards.

-The following are examples of 2 awards available at Algoma:
+The following are examples of 2 awards available at U of T.

 Ontario Student Assistance Program (OSAP)